snakster/cpp.react/README.md

 * [Boost C++ Libraries](http://www.boost.org/) (optional, to use ReactiveLoop, which requires boost::coroutine)

 TBB is required, because it enables the parallel propagation strategies.
-Future plans are to separate the multi-threaded and single-threaded propagation engines more cleanly to remove that dependency if parallelism is not used.
+Future plans are to separate the multi-threaded and single-threaded propagation engines more cleanly to remove the TBB dependency if parallelism is not used.

 # Features by example